 Rachel has worked with various non-profits in the Middle East focused on empowering marginalized groups through entrepreneurship and economic development.
 She has experience in vocational training, microfinance, and scaling small businesses.
 She speaks Arabic and majored in Near Eastern Studies at Princeton University.
 Her studies focused on religion and women’s employment in the Middle East.

 Madeline has a background in refugee resettlement and immigrant integration initiatives.
 She previously served as the Manager of Development and Communications at the Cisneros Center for New Americans.
 She has directed educational programming for refugee youth in Boston, worked on labor market integration of resettled refugees with the International Rescue Committee, as well as led an undergraduate group in support of the Scholars at Risk network.
 She holds a BA in American History and Literature from Harvard University.

 Haitham kukuhn, Jordan Project Manager

-Haitham has been involved in managing social and political development programs such as Diwanieh public debates platforms, FADFED public polling and researching methodology, and For9a.com education platform.
-He co-founded Berlin's Arab Culture Club, a Berlin-based initiative to bring better understanding among European youth around the challenges and conflicts faced in the MENA region.
-Haitham has focused his efforts on creating opportunities for youth and his work has engaged decision and policy makers in Jordan, yielded stronger political engagement among youth.
+Haitham has been involved in managing and developing several social and political development programs such as Diwanieh public debates platforms, FADFED public polling and researching methodology and For9a.com education platform.
+Additionally, he co-founded Berlin's Arab Culture Club in 2012, a Berlin based initiative to bring better understanding among European youth around the challenges and conflicts faced in the MENA region.
+Since 2011, Haitham has focused his efforts and activism on creating opportunities for youth and breaking cycles of elitism surrounding existing opportunities.
+His work has engaged many decision and policy makers in Jordan in a dialogue with the Jordanian public that yielded in a stronger political engagement especially among youth.

 Nabil Zantout, Lebanon Project Manager